 1. Centrally Located in Lansing, Michigan

 Lansing is centrally located and within 90 minutes of 90% of the state’s population, so Lansing is not only a great place to explore on its own, but it’s also a fantastic base for day trips throughout the southern half of the lower peninsula.
+That’s a fun fact about Lansing, Michigan you can use to plan a fun day in Michigan.
 You can make a day trip to Grand Rapids or many west coast beach towns for a fun day at the beach.
 Detroit is another place to explore with museums and restaurants.
 The Saginaw, Bay City area is another excellent day trip.
 Get out your Michigan map and draw a circle of all the places within 90 minutes of Lansing, and you’ll be surprised all of Michigan you can explore with Lansing as a home base.

 2. Speed Demons